jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

     /**
      * @brief the transceiver finished sending a packet or the
-     *        retransmission procedure
+     *        retransmission procedure.
      *
      * If the radio supports frame retransmissions the
      * @ref ieee802154_radio_get_tx_status MAY be called to retrieve useful
      * information (number of retries, frame pending bit, etc).
 The
      * transceiver is in @ref IEEE802154_TRX_STATE_TX_ON state when this function